fabrizio-costabile/Backpropagation/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Download the source code & run the **SinusoidPredictionTest.java** JUnit test.
-The unit test will validate the algorithm's implementation.
+Download the source code & run the <code>SinusoidPredictionTest</code> JUnit test (that validates the algorithm's implementation).
 <br>
 <br>
 Example of usage: